-But if your WhatsApp account gets hacked, it can quickly turn your world upside down.
-Read on to learn how to tell if your WhatsApp account’s been hacked — and how to get your account back by following our step-by-step guide.
+If your WhatsApp account gets hacked, it can quickly turn your world upside down.
+Read on to learn how to tell if your WhatsApp account’s been hacked and what you can do about it — as well as how you can make your smartphone more secure, including with the help of Avira Antivirus Security.

 How can I tell if my WhatsApp account’s been hacked?